 Initial New Employee Training

 Initial new employee training is conducted for new employees under the direction of the Facility Manager.
 Facility personnel are trained in accordance with Title 40 CFR § 265.16.
-Specifically, prior to commencing work at the Facility, personnel must successfully complete a program of both classroom instruction and on-the-job training that teaches them to perform their duties in a manner to comply with the requirements of Title 40 CFR § 265.16.
-The initial new employee training is comprehensive and is provided to new employees prior to working on-site.
-Subsequent to receiving training, the new employees are closely supervised during the first few months of working in the Facility (by experienced and senior employees including the Facility Manager and Operations Manager) to ensure they understand and follow proper procedures and protocol.
+Specifically, personnel must successfully complete a program of both classroom instruction and on-the-job training that teaches them to perform their duties in a manner to comply with the requirements of Title 40 CFR § 265.16.
+The initial new employee training is comprehensive and is provided to new employees.
+The new employees are closely supervised during the first few months of working in the Facility (by experienced and senior employees including the Facility Manager and Operations Manager) to ensure they understand and follow proper procedures and protocol.

 The training is broken down into two parts: Part I consists of new employee orientation provided to new employees covering corporate and Facility policies and training relevant to the Facility; and Part II training which is position / title specific training consists of OSHA, RCRA, DOT and other regulatory training.
 A summary of the training provided to new employees is provided on the following page on Table 5-1.
 A detailed discussion of personnel training is also provided in Section 3.4 of this Report.